Stories from the mountain summer

 Would you like a special family experience which is off the beaten track?
 Just book a local mountain guide, pack your gear and tackle one of the modern via ferratas in Zillertal!
 For example, the “Talbach-Klettersteig” in the Zell-Gerlos region.
 It offers plenty of fun for both beginners and advanced rock climbers.

 And the best thing is: even children can easily manage a climb here – particularly on the first stage of the course.
 However, one thing is extremely important: you must always have a professional guide with you.
 Hannes, Lisa and Nina tried it out – and enjoyed a great summer’s day together.
 We were able to accompany the family and, on the way, we discussed the most important aspects of a rock climbing day with Bernhard Neumann, their mountain guide.

 “First and foremost, it’s important to check the weather conditions”, says the expert.
 Weather apps can be a help, but the most reliable way is to look at the weather radar or similar offers easily found on the internet.
 According to Neumann: “These clearly show the air flows, and help you decide whether it’s a good day for outdoor climbing”.
 Similarly, it’s important to select a via ferrata with a grade of difficulty which can be managed by the weakest in the group.
-And of course, you have to have the right equipment (on page 54, we explain in detail what you will need).
+And of course, you have to have the right equipment.

 Image: Elias Holzknecht und Text: Johannes Stühlinger

 At an altitude of 2,000 meters, embedded in a wild and romantic landscape, award-winning mountain cheese made from the milk of happy cows matures on an alpine pasture.

 Romantic tranquillity and a little history: the “Zeitreise” (“Journey through Time”) winter hiking trail on the Penken takes you through both stunning Zillertal mountain scenery and the history of alpine skiing.